wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :name: geneticcode

 The universal genetic code.
 Note that exceptions to this code exist, for example the vertebrate mitochondrial code.
-Credits: SrhGreenwood, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via Wikimedia.
+Credits: Sarah Greenwood, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via Wikimedia {cite}`geneticcode_2018`.
 :::

 :::{important}